avantrec/soco-cli/README.md

 The `if_queue` modifier will execute the action that follows it only if the speaker's queue has one or more items in it.
 Similarly, the `if_no_queue` modifier will execute the following action only if the speaker's queue is empty.

+Modifiers can be combined and will be evaluated in left to right sequence.
+All modifiers must be true for the action to be invoked.
+E.g.:

+`sonos <speaker> if_no_queue if_stopped <action> <parameters>`

 ## Interactive Shell Mode

 ```